 2. Cycle along The Walk

-While it’s fun to explore The Walk on foot if you are restricted with time you can choose to rent a bicycle.
-With automated bike hire stations dotted along the stretch, you choose to park and return back your bike at any of the designated slots.
+While it’s fun to explore The Walk on foot, if you are restricted with time, you can choose to rent a bicycle.
+With automated bike hire stations dotted along the stretch, you choose to park and return your bike at any designated slots.

 3. Dining Al Fresco

-Similar to JBR The Beach, you will be spoilt for choices when it comes to dining options brought to you from the corners of the globe.
+Similar to JBR The Beach, you will be spoilt for choices when it comes to dining options from around the globe.
 With the tables and chairs littering the pavements, you can enjoy Dubai’s beautiful weather by dining outside while overlooking the stunning sea.
-From noodle shops to charming cafes and healthy dining eateries, this place is a lovely reminiscent of the European al fresco dining scene.
+From noodle shops to charming cafes and healthy dining eateries, this place is lovely and reminiscent of the European al fresco dining scene.

 4. Activities to keep you occupied

 The Walk at JBR is always bustling with national and international skilled artists, entertaining you with their shows and talents.
 The events can change depending on the festival and season, but to give you an idea of some of the things you can expect are street performances, sand sculptures, and photography displays.

 How to Get to JBR